 He lets things come and go as they are.

-After completion of his work he forgets about it.
+After completing his work, he forgets about it.

-he keeps the minds of people empty and their bellies full.
+A wise ruler keeps the minds of his people empty and their bellies full.

 He weakens their ambitions and strengthens their bones.